 Rating: 3/5 Stars.
 The Space Search Theme box came with a sensory space box and felt shapes, marbled painted planets sticker painting project, and a “Kellan and the Moon” book.
 The art project was the most fun.
 We’ll probably recreate that again with other label stickers.
 The sensory space box kind of missed the boat for us.
 So this box kind of felt like it needed another project.
 I think he would have really enjoyed the space box at a much younger age like around 18 months-2 when he was really into transferring and putting things in and taking things out of boxes.
 But it also wasn’t that high-quality materials that he wanted to use after the initial project.

 Doctor Visit Koala Crate

 Rating: 5/5 Stars.
 The Doctor Visit box included: a doctor bag, stickers to put on the felt bag, stethoscope, otoscope, 2 felt bandages with velcro, and a checkin card with slide out functions, and a “Kellan to the Rescue” book.
 This box was a hit!
-Since there wasn’t a lot of typical projects or art in this box, I was surprised at how fun it ended up being.
+It was a different theme, since there wasn’t a lot of typical projects or art in this box, I was surprised at how fun it ended up being.
 This kit has been great for role playing and empathy building.
+It’s not part of his pretend play.
 He has loved giving all his stuffed animals checkups and asking them if they’re ok etc. We also got it right before his 3 year well visit doctor appointment, so it was a timely theme for us.

 Color Mixing Koala Crate